swcarpentry/DEPRECATED-bc/shell/Readme.md

 with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard combination.

-Use the GUI to open the tutorial on github.
-Single click on the "Firefox Web Browser".
-Type in the URL:
+Use a browser to open the tutorial on github, located at:
     https://github.com/USERNAME/boot-camps/tree/YYYY-MM-PLACE

 Click on the directory named `shell`.